 Many of us start our day moving as little as possible.

-For example, I could even go to any big airport and not have to walk to the departure gate.
-I would just step onto one of those moving sidewalks and let the machine do the walking for me.
+For example, I could go to any big airport and not have to walk to the departure gate.
+I would simply step my lazy butt onto one of those moving sidewalks and let the machine do the walking for me.

 But, who does that benefit?
 Certainly not me and my heart.

 The heart needs daily physical exercise.
-If I let the magical sidewalk do the work for me, I lose the benefits that come with moving my body.
+If I let the magical moving sidewalk do the work for me, I lose the benefits that come with exercising my body.

-There is no denying we need great quality food and daily exercise to support our heart.
+There is no denying we need great quality food and daily exercise to support the health of our heart.